luyug/Condenser/README.md

 model = AutoModel.from_pretrained('Luyu/condenser')
 ```

-*Models with head will be addes soon after we decided where to host them.*
+*Models with head will be adde soon after we decided where to host them.*

 ## Dependencies